USCG Band

 Redirecting...

-Commander Adam Williamson serves as the seventh director of the United States Coast Guard Band, carrying out the Band’s missions of promoting public goodwill through unwavering dedication to the highest levels of musical performance, preserving and honoring the heritage, history, and traditions of the nation and service, and supporting official Coast Guard functions.
-CDR Williamson is responsible for the overall presentation of all Coast Guard Band activities, for maintaining the world-class stature of the 55-member ensemble, and for supporting hundreds of engagements annually.
+Captain Adam Williamson serves as the seventh Director of the United States Coast Guard Band, leading the ensemble in its mission to promote public goodwill through exceptional musical performance, preserve the heritage and traditions of the nation and the service, and support official Coast Guard functions.
+He oversees the artistic direction and presentation of all Coast Guard Band activities, maintains the world‑class stature of the 55‑member ensemble, and supports hundreds of engagements each year.

-Mr. Williamson originally joined the Coast Guard Band as tenor saxophonist in 2003, and was a featured soloist on multiple occasions, including the Band’s 2007 Southeast Tour and at notable venues such as Carnegie Hall with the New York Pops Orchestra and Boston’s Hatch Shell.
-As a member of the Coast Guard Band Saxophone Quartet, he performed concerts and conducted masterclasses extensively throughout the US and abroad, including Carnegie Hall’s Weill Recital Hall, numerous university schools of music, and throughout Taiwan and Japan.
-Mr. Williamson served in the saxophone section for 10 years before being named director, receiving a commission to Lieutenant Commander in October 2013.
+CAPT Williamson originally joined the Coast Guard Band as a tenor saxophonist in 2003 and was featured as a soloist on numerous occasions, including the Band’s 2007 Southeast Tour and performances at Carnegie Hall with the New York Pops Orchestra and at Boston’s Hatch Shell.
+As a member of the Coast Guard Band Saxophone Quartet, he performed and taught throughout the United States and abroad, including appearances at Carnegie Hall’s Weill Recital Hall, major university music programs, and concert venues in Taiwan and Japan.
+After ten years in the saxophone section, he was selected as Director and commissioned as a Lieutenant Commander in October 2013.

 Jeffrey A. Spenner joined the United States Coast Guard in June 2019 as the Assistant Director of the United States Coast Guard Band.
 As one of the two leaders in charge of U.S. Coast Guard Band, Mr. Spenner helps manage all aspects of the 55-member ensemble’s multifaceted mission – including concerts, ceremonies, recordings, and the band’s annual national tour.